New York City Jones Act Lawyers Helping Injured Maritime Workers Defend Their Rights

 The statute of limitations is three years on claims filed under the Jones Act.
 While this is plenty of time to consider the options, it is recommended that you don’t wait.
 If you even think you may want to file a claim, you’ll want to do it as quickly as possible.
 Evidence fades and details are forgotten over time.
 Filing your claim early will allow your attorneys to conduct a thorough investigation while evidence is fresh and available.

-Why should The Law Offices of Michael S. Lamonsoff, PLLC, handle my Jones Act claim?
+How Can The Law Offices of Michael S. Lamonsoff, PLLC, help with my Jones Act claim?

-Call a New York Jones Act attorney with extensive experience
+Call a NY Jones Act law firm with extensive experience